WATER SPORTS YOU’VE NEVER TRIED, BUT SHOULD

 Madison was recently named Fittest City in America by Fitbit, and also happens to be home to five area lakes.
 Looking for a way to refresh your fitness routine?
 Why not experience the lakes at the same time and try out one of these five water sports that are becoming a big deal in Madison.

 SUP isn’t just another slang word—it’s a sport that’s gaining momentum around the world and Madison is no exception!
 SUP, short for Stand Up Paddleboarding, is an offshoot of surfing, but unlike traditional surfing where the rider is waiting for a wave, SUP riders maintain an upright balance stance on the board and use a paddle to propel themselves through the water.
 If you haven’t tried traditional SUP, a great place to start is taking a lesson or exploring on your own with a rental on the Madison lakes.
-If you are looking to challenge your SUP skills, try SUP yoga or even SUP polo, a new evolution of SUP which adds a little competition to the craft.
+If you are looking to challenge your SUP skills, try SUP yoga.

 Wakeboarding is now an “old school” sport.
 But wakesurfing is the newest craze happening behind power boats.
 In wakesurfing, a rider trails just behind the boat riding the wake without being pulled by a rope.
 Not up for trying it out?
 You can always keep an eye out on Lake Monona and Lake Mendota, where you can watch other wakesurfers testing out their skills.